wooline/react-coat/docs/en.md

 - Each ModuleState is the root node of Store and is named Key by Module.
 - Each Module can only update its own ModuleState, but it can read other ModuleState.
 - Each Module update its own Module State and must be triggered by dispatch action.
-- Each Module can be the identity of the observer and subscribe for actions emanating from other Modules to cooperate with modifying its own Module State.
+- Each Module can observe the identity of the observer and listen for actions emanating from other Modules to cooperate with modifying its own Module State.

 You may notice that the first of the Store's sub-nodes above is `router`, which is not a ModuleState, but a node generated by a third-party Reducer.We know that Redux allows multiple Reducers to co-maintain Stroe and provides a combineReducers method for merging.
 Because the key name of ModuleState is Module name, so:`Module names naturally cannot be renamed with other third-party Reducers`.